shaolin-peanut/shaolin-peanut/README.md

 - Hey I'm shaolin_peanut.
 I love the sun, technology, and the pursuit of knowledge and wisdom.
 - 🌱 I’m currently learning strict C programming in school 42, badge below shows where I'm at.
 I've published some of the projects I've done at school on here, when the code was worth sharing publicly.
   - [![sbars's 42 stats](https://badge42.vercel.app/api/v2/cl1yzv2a0004009ktxup1wxxg/stats?cursusId=21&coalitionId=193)](https://github.com/JaeSeoKim/badge42)
-  - I intend to write more documentation to explain my projects, and notions I acquired by completing them.
-- I'm too busy with 42 to do my own projects yet, but...
-If you're interested in some of the subjects below, reaach out!
+- Things that I'm interested in, which are related to technology in some way
   - Tools for thought, like Obsidian, Logseq, Roam, etc. I'm not a Notion fan.
-Basically creating new mediums to expand possibilities for individual and collective thought, sense-making, decentralized research, etc
+Basically creating new mediums to expand possibilities for individual and collective thought, sense-making, decentralized research, etc. It's not about the tool but about the system you create by using and configuring the tool(s).
-  - Infrastructure for self-sovereign and interoperable web (what early internet founders and web 3 was trying to do, not what it is now). http://worrydream.com/refs/ is a great archive for literature around that
+  - Infrastructure for self-sovereign and interoperable web (what early internet founders and web 3 were trying to do, not what it is now). http://worrydream.com/refs/ is a great archive for literature around that
   - Open source hardware
-  - AI for ecology (like modelling complex systems)
-  - And other things I don't remember all my interests, will add when I do
+  - AI to use energy better (Gunter Pauli is doing interesting work in that direction).
+  - regenerative agriculture, mycology, apiculture, etc. Interested in any kind of tech that can support it, maybe tiny surface/below-surface drones that can scan soil and, using AI, make a really good asessment of soil health/needs.
+  - Quantum computing looks cool
+  - Materials science (aka finding better materials) and tinkering to re-create tech on those, to stop the nightmare of rare metals extraction (as much for computers as for the "green" revolution).
+Electric car batteries, solar panels, wind turbines, we're brutally trashing the planet to get the metals to build these https://twitter.com/JohnLeePettim13/status/1614178348694904837?s=20&t=Nl7rzCMsS6WP4jUxt0CmjQ